bitmark-inc/feralfile-app/README.md

 - There are credentials information.
 You may need to provide your own credentials.Contact with Feral File app development team for consultation.
 6. Run ./script/encrypt_secrets.sh <-entropy-> to generate the encrypted secrets file.
 - <-entropy-> is a random string.
 You can type a random string like akhrdsgl4893tynk3iu4y8hf
-- After running the script, you will see a file named lib/encrypt_env/secrets.g.dart, and your .env.secret file will be empty.
 - You only need to run this script again when you want to update .env.secret.
 7. Run `flutter run --flavor inhouse` to run Feral File app development on the connected device.